YahooArchive/locator-lang/README.md

 ### Integration with `locator`

-You can plug the locator lang plugin instance into the locator instance, and locator will be able to analyze every file in your app, and it will compile any `*.js` or `*.json` file under folders called `lang`, considering those files as language bundles, and provisioning them into the server as well as compiling them as YUI modules that can be used at the client side.
+You can plug the locator lang plugin instance into the locator instance, and locator will be able to analyze every file in your app, and it will compile any `*.js`, `*.json` or `*.json5` file under folders called `lang`, considering those files as language bundles, and provisioning them into the server under the locator bundles objects.
+It also support compiling into YUI modules that can be used at the client side, and in the future we plan to add more output formats (including amd, es6, etc).

+#### Compiling language bundles in memory

 The example below describes how to use the plugin with locator:

 ```
 var Locator = require('locator'),